wttech/aet/documentation/src/main/wiki/Dictionary.md

 a collector responsible for collecting a screenshot of the page under a given URL.

 *Selenium*
 a portable software testing framework for web applications.
+At the moment AET makes use of Selenium 2.50.1.

 *Selenium Driver*
 a test tool that allows to perform specific actions in a browser environment (e.g. take a screenshot of a page).